emailjs/emailjs-imap-client/README.md

   * **options** is an optional options object
     * **flags** is an array of flags you want to set on the uploaded message.
 Defaults to [\Seen]. (optional)

-Resolves with the new uid of the message in the destination folder.
+Resolves with the new uid of the message in the destination folder if the server supports [UIDPLUS](https://tools.ietf.org/html/rfc4315).

 Command: [COPY](http://tools.ietf.org/html/rfc3501#section-6.4.7)